Sport in Singapore: Government-sanctioned programmes

 The Government of Singapore sanctions a variety of sports-based programmes for education in addition to the normal physical education.
 The National Physical Fitness Award (NAPFA) was introduced in 1982, a scheme which requires mandatory participation of all students within primary and secondary education.
 The scheme gives awards for a variety of physical tests for endurance, cardiovascular fitness and strength, including a medium-distance run of 1.6 or 2.4 kilometres for primary and secondary students respectively, and the results are reflected in each student's report book.
 As such, although gaining an award is not mandatory, students are often pressured to do so.

 In addition, the government sponsors the Singapore Sports School, which was established on 2 April 2004, combining a secondary school curriculum with professional training in each student's preferred sport, in an attempt to nurture future generations of sportsmen and sportswomen.
 The concept behind the Singapore Sports School is that sporting talent should not be compromised when striving for academic excellence.

 Youth Olympic Games

 On 21 February 2008 the International Olympic Committee announced that Singapore won the bid to host the inaugural 2010 Summer Youth Olympics.
 Singapore beat Moscow in the final by 53 votes to 44.
 On 15 September 2010, Senior Parliamentary Secretary for Ministry of Community Development, Youth and Sports Teo Ser Luck announced that Singapore will start off the Singapore Biennale Games initiative to keep up the Singapore Youth Olympic Games 2010 Legacy, to be held every 2 years, starting from year 2011.

 Singapore has also performed well in subsequent editions of the Youth Olympic Games.
-To date, the country has won a total of 2 gold, 3 silver and 4 bronze medals {cn}.
+To date, the country has won a total of 2 gold, 3 silver and 4 bronze medals.
 Singapore sent its first 3 winter sport athletes to the 2020 Winter Youth Olympics held in Lausanne, Switzerland.